anthonyaanderson/Shared-Mobility-Data-Documentation/README.md

 ![Image of Grids](https://github.com/anthonyaanderson/MDS-Data/blob/main/SeattleGrid.png)

+## Other Data Aggregations

-### Trip Count
+### Trip Count & Details
 To calculate the daily number of shared mobility trips, we use an aggregated count of the  [MDS Trips Endpoint Data](https://github.com/openmobilityfoundation/mobility-data-specification/blob/main/provider/trips.json).

 Process:
 1) Filter the trips to those that happen in Seattle city limits, have a duration longer than 30 seconds, and a distance greater than zero meters.
 2) Pull the travel date by the trip end time.
-3) Aggregate the dataframe into a daily count of trips by provider and vehicle type.
+3) Aggregate the dataframe into a daily count of trips, sum of trip distance and trip durantion by provider and vehicle type.
 <details>
   <summary>Python Code: Click to expand!</summary>